breakdown

 breakdown to task <issue.md|written_task.md> -o=

-summary Command to generate new Markdown or generate Markdown for specified layer Generate project summary in Markdown format
+summary Generates new Markdown or specified layer Markdown Generate project summary in Markdown format

 echo “" | breakdown summary project -o=